The data and statistical methods used throughout the report are described below.

 The data for this report come from several sources.
 The New Jersey State Cancer Registry provides information on each cancer case.
 The quality of the registry data has continued to improve since casefinding began in 1979, and in 1998 the registry was certified as meeting the Gold Standard on quality, completeness and timeliness, the highest standard of quality among central cancer registries.
 The proportion of all cases that come from death certificates only is one measure of data quality.
 Fifteen percent of cases were from death certificates only in 1979, and by 1995, just 2.8 percent of cases were from death certificates only.
 Unresolved duplicates, another data quality measure, comprised 0.10 percent of all 1995 cases.
 The registry is currently estimated to be over 98 percent complete.

-The data for mortality rates in New Jersey are produced by the Vital Statistics division of the New Jersey Department of Health and Senior Services.
+The data for mortality rates in New Jersey are produced by the Vital Statistics division of the New Jersey Department of Health.
 Deaths are attributed to causes based on the underlying cause of death indicated on each death certificate.

 The population counts that serve as denominators for the New Jersey rates presented in this report are provided by the Surveillance, Epidemiology and End Results (SEER) program of the National Cancer Institute (NCI) through an interagency agreement with the United States Bureau of the Census.
 These population estimates are also subject to error, but this source of error is not accounted for in the rates presented in this report.

 National-level cancer incidence estimates come from the SEER program and are used in comparisons with the State-level data.
 The SEER data are derived from approximately 10 percent of the United States population.
 Although both the state and national rates presented here are adjusted for differences in age distribution, there are other unaccounted factors such as race, access to health care, and urban/rural status which may limit our ability to make meaningful comparisons.